2. Introducing new customers to HIP

 - Print out the designs and use the social media posts from this public drive of HIP outreach materials.
 This is a repository of many materials from across the state and many are in multiple languages.

 - If you have volunteers or staff at your market, please encourage them to attend a HIP volunteer training to learn what HIP is, how to explain it, and best practices for welcoming HIP customers.
-Contact Ellery to schedule a training today!
+Contact Clarissa to schedule a training today!
 They can do it via Zoom or in-person.
 Trainings typically take 30 minutes but we can also do an abbreviated 15 minute training if needed.

 - Project Bread’s hotline for SNAP customers’ HIP questions is 1-800-645-8333.